 It wasn’t fair to you because the Constitution was not followed in that procedure.
 And sometimes that’s in the records and sometimes it’s not.
 So you have a situation where you received ineffective assistance of counsel, even though you were convicted, that is a reason that you should not have been convicted.
 It doesn’t matter whether you were guilty or not.

 You’re entitled to due process and all of these rights that you have under the Constitution to be secure in your person, from prosecution and conviction, except for complying with the constitutional requirements, for a trial, and for criminal accusations.

-In a nutshell, that’s 11.07, and how the writ of habeas corpus in Texas works.
-There are writs of habeas corpus in every state and the federal system.
-They also have their own set of guidelines, depending on whether you’re in state custody or federal custody as to how those writs of habeas corpus will apply in your case.
+In a nutshell, that’s 11.07, and how this court writ, the writ of habeas corpus works in Texas.
+If you don’t live in Texas, there are writs of habeas corpus in every state and in the federal court system.
+They also have their own set of guidelines.
+Those depend on whether you’re in state custody or federal custody as to how those writs of habeas corpus will apply in your case.

 About The Attorney

 Jacob Blizzard is board certified in both criminal law and criminal appellate law.